gdejohn/procrastination/README.md

 }
 ```

 This is almost, but not quite, the fabled [Y combinator][combinator].
-Technically, it's not a combinator because it
+Technically, combinators aren't allowed to use
-uses explicit recursion.
-But it doesn't need to be a combinator, it only needs to produce fixed points.
+explicit recursion.
+But it doesn't need to be a combinator, it only needs to output fixed points.
 And it does!

 This also works for trampolined functions and curried functions of arbitrarily many arguments.
 [`Trampoline.evaluate()`][helper] isn't just an instance method, it's also overloaded as an all-in-one static helper